bevyengine/bevy/CODE_OF_CONDUCT.md

 * Any attempt to present "reverse-ism" versions of the above as violations.
 Examples of reverse-isms are "reverse racism", "reverse sexism", "heterophobia", and "cisphobia".
 * Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of community events, including talks and presentations.

+## Moderation

+_This section is based on the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct)._

+These are the policies for upholding our community’s standards of [Conduct](#conduct).
+If you feel that a thread needs moderation, please contact the maintainers.

+1. Remarks that violate the community standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
+(Cursing is allowed, but never targeting another user, and never in a hateful manner).
+2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
+3. Moderators will first respond to such remarks with a warning.
+4. If the warning is unheeded, the user will be “kicked,” i.e., kicked out of the communication channel to cool off.
+5. If the user comes back and continues to make trouble, they will be banned, i.e., indefinitely excluded.
+6. Moderators may choose at their discretion to un-ban the user if it was a first offense and they offer the offended party a genuine apology.
+7. If a moderator bans someone and you think it was unjustified, please take it up with that moderator, or with a different moderator, in private.
+Complaints about bans in-channel are not allowed.
+8. Moderators are held to a higher standard than other community members.
+If a moderator creates an inappropriate situation, they should expect less leeway than others.

+The enforcement policies in the code of conduct apply to all official venues, including Discord channels, GitHub repositories, the Twitter community and all other forums.

 ## Attribution